apache/lucene/lucene/luke/README.md

 ## Launching Luke

+Luke requires Java 11 or above.

 Using a binary release

 The [Lucene Downloads](https://lucene.apache.org/core/downloads.html) page contains stable releases of Lucene including Luke.
-Download the respective release, unpack and run a shell or batch scripts inside the folder 'luke' (or directly with java -jar if you prefer it that way).
+You can start it with: java -jar lucene-luke-x.x.x-standalone.jar

 ## Older releases